Launching dynamic pricing:

 Insights:

-1 - It is important to maintain the same stocks in the pilot and control stores during the pilot.
+1 - Ensuring the same stock levels in both the pilot and control stores during the pilot is crucial.

 To-dos for the pilot project manager: